-A Moral Economy is the web of shared values within an economy which is based on justice, rather than untrammeled markets.
-Faith describes the shift from an unfeudal Anglo-Saxon (AS) to a feudalised Anglo-Norman countryside, less based on the moral economy.
+A Moral Economy is the web of shared values within an economy which is based on justice, contrasted with untrammeled markets.
+Faith describes the shift from an unfeudal Anglo-Saxon (AS) to a feudalised Anglo-Norman countryside, as change away from the moral economy.

 Bookland, grants of land to minsters supporting communities of monks and nuns cut across the moral economy of inheritance rights.
 Kings gave up the feorm they would have received.
 Minsters recorded and collected supplies, but still in terms of hospitality.